 English, Català, Čeština, Dansk, Deutsch, Ελληνικά, Eesti, Español, Français, Italiano,

 日本語, 한국어, Latviešu, Magyar, Nederlands, Norsk Bokmål, Polski, Português, Română, Русский, Suomi and Svenska.

 You can set your language preference in two places:

-- You can choose your preferred language from the footer and header on each page.
+- You can choose your preferred language from the footer on each page.